yalelibrary/linked-art-mapping/specs/md/tasks/names-and-labels/sorting_name.md

     -   If the second indicator is missing/corrupt or not castable as an integer, set the value to `0`.
     -   Else, extract the value of `245` second indicator as an integer.
-    1. If the value of `245` second indicator is `0`, do not generate a `Sorting Name`.
+    1. If the value of `245` second indicator is `0`, do not generate a sorting name.

-    2. Else, using the string value of the main title, take the substring using the number of nonfiling characters extracted from`245`second indicator as offset.
+    2. Else, using the string value of the main title, take the substring using the number of nonfiling characters extracted from `245` second indicator as offset and save the value as `sorting_name`.

+2. Assign the `sorting_name` value to the [content-level record](../../glossary/content_level_record.md).

     `9447`